 Because of its comprehensive nature, many call the Istanbul Convention the “gold standard”: it addresses violence against women in all its forms, sets out necessary tools to prevent it, protects its victims and prosecutes perpetrators.

-In a context where attempts are made to distort reality and deny well-documented facts, we remind readers that, according to the World Health Organisation,, mostly by an intimate partner.
+In a context where attempts are made to distort reality and deny well-documented facts, we remind readers that, according to the World Health Organisation, 1 in 3 women experience physical and/or sexual violence in their lifetime, mostly by an intimate partner.

 The Istanbul Convention and its monitoring are essential tools to lower this awful tally.
 But it can lead to tangible changes only when fully supported and implemented.
 Over the next 10 years – and we hope much sooner – we set the goal that all Council of Europe member states become states party to it.